9 Small Business Grants for Women Entrepreneurs

 The Halstead Grant

-For 13 years, the Halstead Grant has awarded 10 emerging female jewelry designers in the U.S. $7,500 in cash and $1,000 for jewelry supplies from Halstead.
+Specifically for emerging female jewelry designers in the U.S., the Halstead Grant awards emerging female jewelry designers in the U.S. $7,500 in cash and $1,000 for jewelry supplies from Halstead.
 Halstead is a jewelry supply distributor that services studio businesses around the world.

 Additional Financial Resources for Women